Garlic Shrimp Spaghetti

 • In a large skillet over medium high heat, melt two tablespoons butter.
 Add shrimp, salt and crushed red pepper, and cook stirring occasionally, until shrimp is opaque pink, about 2-3 minutes.
 Remove from heat and set aside.

 • In the same skillet, add the remaining butter and garlic and cook until fragrant, about one minute.
-Add the lemon juice, pasta water and parmesan cheese and stir to combine.
+Turn off the heat, add the lemon juice, pasta water and parmesan cheese and stir to combine.
 Transfer the spaghetti to the skillet and toss with the sauce.

 • Add the shrimp on top and garnish with parsley.
 Serve immediately.